• Skip to main content

 Of course, you need to find a time that works best for YOU!
 Any extra stimulation will be beneficial, regardless of when you do it.

-How many times a day should you pump in a day to increase your milk supply?
+How many times a day should you pump to increase your milk supply?

 This will depend on your goals, what type of pumping plan you are doing, and your schedule.

 The average is 2-3 times a day.
-If you are doing power pumping, once a day should be just fine.
+If you are power-pumping, once a day should be fine.

 What Time of Day To Pump To Increase Milk Supply

-There are two times of day I usually recommend for the “best” times to pump for increasing milk supply:
+There are two times of day I usually recommend for the “best” times to pump to increase milk supply:

 • The morning hours – this is typically when supply is highest, so you’ll likely see the most milk at this time

-• After your baby goes to bed, especially if your baby is sleeping for a longer period of time.
-It can be great to add in a “fictitious feed” at this time where you consistently pump each day.
+• After your baby goes to bed, especially if your baby is sleeping for a longer period, it can be great to add in a “fictitious feed” at this time, where you consistently pump each day.

-If your baby is sleeping through the night, this certainly can impact your milk supply.
-I recommend drinking 16-24 hours of water before you go to bed and pumping when you naturally wake up to go to the bathroom.
+If your baby sleeps through the night, this can certainly impact your milk supply.
+I recommend drinking 16-24 hours of water before bed and pumping when you naturally wake up to go to the bathroom.

 What time of day is your milk supply highest?

-There is a prolactin surge sometime in the early morning hours (anywhere between 12 AM and 7 AM), so most people to send to see an increase in milk supply at this time.
+There is a prolactin surge sometime in the early morning hours (anywhere between 12 AM and 7 AM), so most people expect to see an increase in milk supply at this time.

 How often should you pump at night to increase your milk supply?

-Pumping at night can be a tricky thing to navigate, and it can depend on if you are exclusively pumping.
-If you are exclusively pumping, I would recommend pumping 1-2 times a night, depending on how old your baby is.
+Pumping at night can be tricky, and it depends on whether you are exclusively pumping.
+If you are exclusively pumping, I recommend pumping 1-2 times a night, depending on how old your baby is.
 You will likely see better results if you pump at night.

 How Long To Pump Each Session To Increase Milk Supply